 \section{Two non-blackbody spectral models}

-To examine how the spectrum emitted from a disk with a scattering atmosphere varies with radius in the gas pressure dominated regime, we consider two atmospheric density distributions: constant and exponential.
-In both cases we assume the atmospheres to be isothermal with height.
+To examine how the spectrum from a disk with a scattering atmosphere varies with radius when gas pressure dominates, we consider two atmospheric density distributions: constant and exponential.
+In both cases, we assume the atmospheres to be isothermal with height.